 Section 16-111.5(b)(5)(ii)(B) of the PUA calls for that Long-Term Plan to be updated, and possibly revised, every two years "in conjunction with the Agency's other planning and approval processes" to the extent practicable.
-The initial Long-Term Plan was developed by the Agency in 2017 and approved by the Commission on April 3, 2018 in Docket No. 17-0838.
+The Initial Long-Term Plan was developed by the Agency in 2017 and approved by the Commission on April 3, 2018 in Docket No. 17-0838.
 A revised Long-Term Plan was approved by the Commission on February 18, 2020 in Docket No. 19-0995, and a final revised Long-Term Plan edited to conform with the Commission's Order was filed and published on April 20, 2020.
-Concurrent with the release of this draft 2022 Electricity Procurement Plan, the Agency has also released a draft of the Second Revised Long-Term Plan for public comment.
+Concurrent with the release of the draft 2022 Electricity Procurement Plan, the Agency also released a draft of the Second Revised Long-Term Plan for public comment.
+That Draft Second Revised Long-Term Plan was withdrawn in accordance with the requirements of Public Act 102-0662, which was enacted subsequent to the release of the Draft Second Revised Long-Term Plan.
+Pursuant to Section 1-75(c)(1)(A) of the IPA Act as amended by Public Act 102-0662, the Agency will